Auto-Enrolment: An Employer’s Guide To Pension Submissions

 Auto-enrolment FAQs

-Workplace pensions came into force under the Pensions Act 2008, with auto-enrolment beginning in 2012 and phased in gradually until it became mandatory for all UK employers by 2017.
+Workplace pensions came into force under the Pensions Act 2008, with auto-enrolment beginning in 2012.
+It was phased in gradually starting with large employers, becoming mandatory for all UK employers by 2017.

-Pension scheme enrolment places eligible employees into a qualifying workplace pension scheme and makes contributions on their behalf.
-Under auto-enrolment this happens automatically once an employee meets the set criteria.
+Pension scheme enrolment is the process of placing eligible employees into a qualifying workplace pension scheme and making contributions on their behalf.
+Under auto-enrolment, this happens automatically once an employee meets the eligibility criteria of being aged 22 to State Pension age and earning £10,000 or more per year.

-Employers can use postponement for up to 3 months from an employee’s start date or staging date.
-This helps avoid having to enroll workers with short-term contracts or fluctuating earnings into the scheme immediately.
+Yes, employers can use postponement for up to 3 months from an employee’s start date or when duties first apply.
+This helps avoid having to immediately enrol workers with short-term contracts or fluctuating earnings into the scheme.

-During statutory leave, employers must make pension contributions based on full, pre-leave earnings.
-There are also differing rules depending on if an employer is operating a salary sacrifice scheme as their auto-enrolment scheme.
+During statutory maternity, sick, or adoption leave, employers must make pension contributions based on full pre-leave earnings.
+Different rules apply if an employer operates a salary sacrifice (salary exchange) scheme as their auto-enrolment arrangement.

-Yes.
-Employees who opt out of auto-enrolment can opt back in at any time and they’ll also be auto-enrolled every 3 years.
+Yes, employees who opt out of auto-enrolment can opt back in at any time by notifying their employer.
+Additionally, they will be automatically re-enrolled every 3 years if they still meet the eligibility criteria.

 Related Resources